TomerTTB/Sharegain/README.md

 2. **RGB Colors Checker:**
    - Asserts the calculation by determining one of the original colors using the remaining colors and the mixed color.

+3. **NOTE:**
+   - While the user interface (UI) only supports input for 2 or 3 colors, the script is coded to handle an arbitrary number of colors.

 ## How to Use

 ### RGB Colors Mixer